Harshith-Maddala/CAPM-WebApplication/README.md

 Project was created in VisualStudioCode and CAPMmain.py is the main file. link to access th streamlit app - https://capm-webapplication-k9jrtfmu6hudlufdjiwkg4.streamlit.app/   and https://capm-webapplication-83gzkxp5tubkqnmazm3hw3.streamlit.app/

-Certainly!
-Here's a revised version that sounds like documentation:

 ---

 ## Streamlit CAPM Analysis Documentation